1997 Atlantic hurricane season: Hurricane Erika

 A tropical wave, which would later also develop Hurricane Nora, developed into Tropical Depression Six while it was centered about 1,150 mi (1,850 km) east of the southernmost Lesser Antilles on September 3.
 Later that day, the depression intensified enough to be upgraded to Tropical Storm Erika.
 It moved west-northwestward and steadily intensified to attain hurricane status on September 4.
 Erika passed a short distance to the north of the Lesser Antilles, and later turned to the north in response to an approaching trough.
 The hurricane quickly strengthened to reach peak winds of 125 mph (205 km/h) on September 8, and after maintaining peak strength for 24 hours Erika weakened over cooler waters.
 It turned to the east, weakened to a tropical storm, and became extratropical after passing near the Azores on September 15.

 The hurricane produced light rainfall and winds throughout the northern Lesser Antilles.
 The passage of Erika brought a cloud of ash to Antigua from the eruption of the Soufrière Hills Volcano on Montserrat, a rare occurrence.
 Strong waves from the hurricane produced beach erosion and coastal flooding in northern Puerto Rico, and killed two surfers.
 Moderate wind gusts in Puerto Rico left thousands without power, and the hurricane resulted in $10 million in damage to the Caribbean territory of the United States.
 Erika also produced gusty winds and light rain in the Azores.
 Later in its duration, the storm brought hurricane-force wind gusts and rainfall to the Azores, though no damage was reported.
-Erika was the only tropical cyclone in the Atlantic basin in the month of September in this year, the first such occurrence in a hurricane season since 1929.
+Erika was the only Atlantic tropical cyclone during August or September this year, the first such occurrence during this period since 1929.